Families drive global movement for greener living

 Launched in the US, UK, India, Indonesia and Brazil earlier this year, the Challenge supports families as they start their sustainable living journey and empowers them to become advocates of a brighter future for all.

-In India, TV star Mini Mathur has been using the Project Sunlight Water Quiz to test ten young ‘water saviours’ and their families on their water knowledge.
+In India, TV star Mini Mathur has been testing ten young ‘water saviours’ and their families on their water knowledge.
 The kids’ creative answers not only showed how passionate they are about creating a better future but also helped to educate their parents.

 Khushi Sethi, nine, said that if she became ‘Water President of the world’, she’d not only harvest rainwater from people’s roofs, she’d also send her team to people’s houses to check taps were turned off!
 At the end of the campaign, the most responsible family will win the ‘Water Champions Award’ and a prize.
 Find out more about the Challenge.